 In addition, this pre-provisioning of resources means that you have a hard ceiling on resources.
 If you need to scale beyond that, you're out of luck.

 Cloud Platform helps resolve many of these utilization issues and scalability thresholds.
 You can scale up and scale down your VM instances as needed.
-Because you pay for what you use on a per-minute basis, you can optimize your costs without having to pay for excess capacity you don't need all the time, or need only at peak traffic times.
+Because you pay for what you use on a per-second basis, you can optimize your costs without having to pay for excess capacity you don't need all the time, or need only at peak traffic times.

 The Google security model is an end-to-end process, built on over 18 years of experience focused on keeping customers safe on Google applications like Gmail and Google Apps.
 In addition, Google’s site reliability engineering teams oversee operations of the platform systems to help ensure high availability, and prevent abuse of platform resources.